 As part of a number of security measures to make UCPH one of the safest universities in the world, logging in to KUnet, including the Self Service and group rooms, will require multi-factor authentication (MFA) from mid-August.

 It is important that you register before the week starting 9 August 2021, and preferably as soon as possible.
 Otherwise, you will not be able to log in to KUnet and access key digital platforms and services.
 All admitted students will receive an email with the necessary instructions, which you can also find here: UCPH IT: Help for multi-factor authentication (MFA)

 If you experience problems registering your chosen multi-factor authentication, please can contact UCPH IT Support.

 Absalon is your digital e-learning environment.
 Here you will receive reading lists, changes in your study plan, and so on.
 Absalon is also, where you will find the Orientation venue, providing you with further information about studying at UCPH as an international student.

 As a student at UCPH, you have their own personal university email account/alumni email.

 As a student at UCPH, you will need a student ID card.
 Your ID card is used for:

 To order your student ID card, log in to KUnet and go to the Self Service menu, where you will be asked to upload a passport-style photo of yourself.
 The photo must be exactly 200x200 pixels and in JPEG/JPG format.

 Getting your ID card

-Once your ID card is ready, you will receive an e-mail with information about when and where to pick it up.
-If you already have a Danish address, your ID card will be sent directly to your address.
-Your ID card will be ready in 3-4 weeks.
+When your ID card is ready, you will receive an e-mail with more information about when and where you can collect it.
+If you have a Danish address, you will get your ID card directly in the post.
+Your ID card will be ready in about 3-4 weeks.